 We often talk about Italy and its food, but let’s not forget the other F-word… fashion.
-From the big, bold glamor of Cavalli to the minimalist lines of Armani and Gucci’s retro cool, Italy is a destination for the seriously stylish.
+From the big, bold glamour of Cavalli to the minimalist lines of Armani and Gucci’s retro cool, Italy is a destination for the seriously stylish.
 And if you know where to look, it can be a great destination for the bargain-hunting traveler too; the designer outlets in this country are on a whole other level, but the best ones can be hard to find.
-That’s where we come in – here’s some of the best outposts to visit to get some world-class pieces at wallet-friendly prices.
+That’s where we come in— here are some of the best outposts to visit to get some world-class pieces at wallet-friendly prices.

 Prada Space Outlet, Montevarchi, Tuscany

-Full disclosure – getting your fabulous fashion at up to 90% discount is not going to be easy.
-The Prada/Miu Miu factory outlet is like the holy grail for fashion fans, but it’s a little tricky to get to.
-The outlet only allows a restricted number of shoppers inside at any time, so if you visit on the weekend you might have to wait.
-You’ll need to take the train from Florence to Montevarchi then grab a taxi (or even better, drive).
-If you’re looking for a runway piece try and make your visit at the end of the season, when you have a better chance to get lucky.
+Full disclosure: getting your fabulous fashion at up to 90% discount is not going to be easy.
+The Prada/Miu Miu factory outlet is the holy grail for fashion fans, and like all special places, it’s a little tricky to get to.
+The outlet only allows a restricted number of shoppers inside at any one time, so if you visit on the weekend you might have to wait.
+To get there you’ll need to take the train from Florence to Montevarchi then grab a taxi to the outlet (or even better, drive if you can).
+If you’re looking for a runway piece try and make your visit coincide with the end of the season, when you have a better chance of getting lucky.

 Prada Space, 52025 Montevarchi, Tuscany

 Marni Outlet, Milan